sabegg2/Home_Sales/README.md

 For these four years of data, there is not an obvious trend in average price of four-bedroom homes from year to year.

-2. What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
+2. What is the average price of a home for each year the home was built, that has three bedrooms and three bathrooms?
-3.

 ```python
 SELECT
     date_built as year_built,